QuarkNerd/blog/README.md

 ### Featured Articles
 Featured articles are selected at the discretion of Colin Eberhardt (bribes accepted).
 The general idea is to feature popular articles from the past ~6 months, or articles that we think are particularly interesting, important, or are from people who have just started contributing.

+To make an article appear on the featured carousel, simply add the `featured` tag to your post.
+The featured carousel will show the 10 most recent `featured` blogs.

+#### Author Featured Articles

+Every author page has a featured carousel, much like the main blog page.
+To add items to your featured carousel, simply add the `author-featured` tag to your blog post.

 ### Comments and notifications
 When you have posted your first blog post there are a few of other things you should consider doing: